 C. The Research Paper (25%) on a critical issue in the OT must be 15 double-spaced pages using at least 10 sources according to the JETS Research Methods and Model Research Evaluation Sheet.
 The highest grade for those writing over the above maximum pages is B+.
 Use footnotes, not endnotes.
 Plagiarism will not be tolerated and your own written work from previous papers should be cited.
 The page count does not include a title page, table of contents, and bibliography of 8 sources.
 Include the issue itself and evaluate critical and evangelical approaches to it.
 Show the NT implications of your view as well, noting how your perspective relates to life today.
 Present this paper to the class during the presentation week.
 Topics may include the historicity of Genesis 1–11, comparative literature on creation or the Flood, ethics of war based on the OT, common language of Genesis 11, DNA evidence and the Bible on an original couple, or arguments of Ahmed Deedat (1918-2005) or secular scientists.

-D. The Final Exam (25%) is closed book, closed Bible, closed notes, opened mind with multiple choice, matching, and ordering questions.
+D. The Final Exam (25%) is closed book, closed Bible, closed notes, opened mind with essay questions.
 The final covers the entire course.

 IV.
 Course Bibliography and Abbreviations (underlined)